Muesli

 Click here to get FREE digital, printable downloads about how to create and enjoy your patio, deck and/or outdoor living space.

-Here’s the Back Story on Oatmeal Pancakes
+Here’s the Backstory on Oatmeal Pancakes

 Julie has had a number of health issues that we have successfully managed through diet modification.
 I know because I do the cooking in our family.
 We try to avoid wheat flour but Julie LOVES pancakes for breakfast.
 And so, culinary ingenuity was in order.
 After all, doesn’t the saying go that “necessity is the mother of invention”, right?